Kashmir: Princely state

-1909 Map of the Princely State of Kashmir and Jammu.
-The names of regions, important cities, rivers, and mountains are underlined in red.

 In 1845, the First Anglo-Sikh War broke out.
 According to The Imperial Gazetteer of India:

 Gulab Singh contrived to hold himself aloof till the battle of Sobraon (1846), when he appeared as a useful mediator and the trusted advisor of Sir Henry Lawrence.
 Two treaties were concluded.
 By the first the State of Lahore (i.e. West Punjab) handed over to the British, as equivalent for one crore indemnity, the hill countries between the rivers Beas and Indus; by the second the British made over to Gulab Singh for 75 lakhs all the hilly or mountainous country situated to the east of the Indus and the west of the Ravi i.e. the Vale of Kashmir.

 Drafted by a treaty and a bill of sale, and constituted between 1820 and 1858, the Princely State of Kashmir and Jammu (as it was first called) combined disparate regions, religions, and ethnicities: to the east, Ladakh was ethnically and culturally Tibetan and its inhabitants practised Buddhism; to the south, Jammu had a mixed population of Hindus, Muslims and Sikhs.
-In the heavily populated central Kashmir valley, the population was overwhelmingly Muslim—mostly Sunni, however, there was also a small but influential Hindu minority, the brahmin Kashmiri Pandits.
+In the heavily populated central Kashmir valley, the population was overwhelmingly Muslim—mostly Sunni; however, there was also a small but influential Hindu minority, the brahmin Kashmiri Pandits.
 To the northeast, sparsely populated Baltistan had a population ethnically related to that of Ladakh, but which practised Shia Islam.
-To the north, also sparsely populated, Gilgit Agency was an area of diverse, mostly Shia groups, and, to the west, Punch was populated mostly by Muslims of a different ethnicity than that of the Kashmir valley.
+To the north, also sparsely populated, the Gilgit Agency was an area of diverse, mostly Shia groups, and, to the west, the Punch was populated mostly by Muslims of a different ethnicity than that of the Kashmir valley.
 After the Indian Rebellion of 1857, in which Kashmir sided with the British, and the subsequent assumption of direct rule by Great Britain, the princely state of Kashmir came under the suzerainty of the British Crown.

 In the British census of India of 1941, Kashmir registered a Muslim majority population of 77%, a Hindu population of 20% and a sparse population of Buddhists and Sikhs comprising the remaining 3%.
-That same year, Prem Nath Bazaz, a Kashmiri Pandit journalist wrote: "The poverty of the Muslim masses is appalling. ...
+That same year, Prem Nath Bazaz, a Kashmiri Pandit journalist, wrote: "The poverty of the Muslim masses is appalling. ...
 Most are landless laborers, working as serfs for absentee [Hindu] landlords ...
 Almost the whole brunt of official corruption is borne by the Muslim masses."
-Under Hindu rule, Muslims faced hefty taxation and discrimination in the legal system, and were forced into labour without any wages.
+Under Hindu rule, Muslims faced hefty taxation and discrimination in the legal system and were forced into labour without any wages.
 Conditions in the princely state caused a significant migration of people from the Kashmir Valley to the Punjab of British India.
 For almost a century, until the census, a small Hindu elite had ruled over a vast and impoverished Muslim peasantry.
 Driven into docility by chronic indebtedness to landlords and moneylenders, having no education besides, nor awareness of rights, the Muslim peasants had no political representation until the 1930s.